 But she clocked an impressive 38 minutes for the opening 10km and her half marathon time was 1:23:15.

-That placed her first in the female 50-54 age category – out of 1,336 competitors, though some of those are yet to finish and start times were staggered.
+That placed her first in the female 50-54 age category – out of over 1,300 competitors.

 And she very nearly made the top 150 women overall in a race that was won by Kenya’s Sharon Lokedi.